Nikaia, Attica

 Nikaia (Νίκαια, Níkaia), known before 1940 as Kokkinia (Κοκκινιά, Kokkiniá), is a town and a suburb of the Piraeus agglomeration, in the southwestern part of the Athens urban area, Greece.
 Since the 2011 local government reform it is part of the municipality Nikaia-Agios Ioannis Rentis in the regional unit of Piraeus, and it is the seat and a municipal unit of the municipality.

 Geography

 Nikaia is located 2.5 km north of Piraeus, and 7 km west of central Athens.
 The municipal unit has an area of 6.649 km^{2}.
 The main streets are Gregori Lambraki Street and Petrou Ralli Street.

 Climate

 According to the station of the National Observatory of Athens Nikaia has a hot semi-arid climate (Köppen climate classification: BSh) with mild winters and hot summers.

+Climate data for Nikaia 23 m a.s.l.